 A fierce storm topples a tree, which crashes through your roof.
 The gaping hole above your bedroom is bad enough, but now rain is destroying everything in the room.
 You have a homeowners policy, but will it cover the structural damage and your ruined mattress and hardwood floor?

 Water damage is much more common than you might imagine.
 Frozen pipes burst in winter, washing machine hoses spring a leak and sprinkler systems malfunction.
-Homeowners insurance covers damages caused by all types of calamities, including water damage.
-But to succeed in a water damage claim, you must know what your policy covers and how you can prevent water damage from rearing its ugly head in the first place.
+Homeowners insurance covers damages caused by a broad range of calamities, including water damage, in some cases.
+But to succeed in a water damage claim, you must know what your policy covers — and when it will step in to protect you.